-You get two pieces (23kg each) of hold luggage when travelling in Premium Economy compared one in Economy which is a big bonus.
+You get two pieces (23kg each) of hold luggage when traveling in Premium Economy compared to one in Economy, which is a big bonus.

 Vietnam Airlines offers excellent lounges.
 As with most airlines, lounge access isn’t included with a Vietnam Airlines Premium Economy ticket unless you have SkyTeam status.

-You can also use your Priority Pass or pay to access to airport lounges but they won’t necessarily be the same Vietnam Airlines Airlines lounges that Business Class passengers access (although this is the same lounge in Heathrow).
-There is no advantage to flying Premium Economy in this respect as neither Economy or Premium Economy passengers get access to the excellent Vietnam Airlines Business and First Class airport lounges.
+You can also use your Priority Pass or pay to access to airport lounges, but they won’t necessarily be the same Vietnam Airlines Airlines lounges that Business Class passengers access (although this is the same lounge in Heathrow).
+There is no advantage to flying Premium Economy in this respect.
+Neither Economy nor Premium Economy passengers get access to the excellent Vietnam Airlines Business and First Class airport lounges.

-Onboard the new Boeing 787-9 Dreamliner, passengers can stretch out with extra legroom and fully-reclining seats with a generous 42″ seat pitch and recline up to 7″.
+Onboard the new Boeing 787-9 Dreamliner, passengers can stretch out with extra legroom and fully-reclining seats with a generous 42 inch seat pitch and recline up to 7 inches.
 The seats are 18-19 inches wide.
 Premium Economy is equipped with extra-large windows with light balance control, private reading lights, and large overhead compartments for storage.
-You will enjoy your private space with 10.6’’ large screen and a world of entertainment right at your seat.
+You will enjoy your private space with 10.6 inch large screen and a world of entertainment right at your seat.

 The new A350 has Premium Economy seats designed exclusively for Vietnam Airlines, offering more legroom and increased mobility.
-The Premium Economy section offers near-flat reclining seats with a generous 38” seat pitch and recline up to 8″ and the latest in entertainment with private 10.6″ screen.
+The Premium Economy section offers near-flat reclining seats with a generous 38 inch seat pitch and reclines up to 8 inches and the latest in entertainment with a private 10.6 inch screen.
 In addition, the spacious luggage compartments with proper humidity conditions are optimized to bring the completed experience for your journey.

 In Premium Economy, on their Boeing 787-9 Dreamliner, Vietnam Airlines uses the same premium economy seat as Norwegian airlines, so the seat is very wide with very generous legroom and recline.

-You are given a blanket, a basic amenity kit (with a pair of socks, eye-mask, earplugs and dental kit) and a small cushion, which is left on your seat.
-Premium Economy also has extra legroom and wider seats but NO noise-cancelling headphones.
+You are given a blanket, a basic amenity kit (with a pair of socks, an eye mask, earplugs, and a dental kit), and a small cushion, which is left on your seat.
+Premium Economy also has extra legroom and wider seats but NO noise-canceling headphones.

 For me, the extra elbow room in the Premium Economy seats enables me to work more comfortably on my laptop, making the width worth paying for.

 The Vietnam Airlines Premium Economy seat reclines up to a generous 8 inches, which is great for the person reclining.
-Most Economy seats have a recline of 4-6 inches so this is a great advantage for the person reclining and the Premium Economy traveller.
+Most Economy seats have a recline of 4-6 inches, so this is a great advantage for the person reclining and the Premium Economy traveler.

-In Premium Economy, the monitor for entertainment is larger, although the catalogue of movies and tv is usually the same with a mix of Western and Asian programming, including a variety of new movies.
+In Premium Economy, the monitor for entertainment is larger, although the catalog of movies and TV is usually the same with a mix of Western and Asian programming, including a variety of new movies.

 Vietnam Airlines flight attendants serving the Premium Economy cabin have more time for you than those serving in the Qatars Airlines Economy cabin, so Premium Economy wins.

-You start with a choice of drinks before take-off.
+You start with a choice of drinks before takeoff.
 Meals then have a choice between Western and Asian mains delivered all on one tray.
 The food isn’t great.
-The main (chicken, beef, salmon) comes with a fruit salad, salad and a bun with soft cheese (Camembert), but it is fairly bland in flavour and similar to what you might get in Economy.
-Drinks are included, both alcoholic and non-alcoholic and after the meal you get a full-size bottle of water.
+The main (chicken, beef, salmon) comes with a fruit salad, salad, and a bun with soft cheese (Camembert), but it is fairly bland in flavor and similar to what you might get in Economy.
+Drinks are included, both alcoholic and non-alcoholic, and after the meal, you get a full-size bottle of water.

-Breakfast tends to be a choice between western-style scrambled eggs & sausage etc or chicken and noodles.
-You also get a rolls and fruit salad along with a yoghurt.
+Breakfast tends to be a choice between western-style scrambled eggs & sausage etc., or chicken and noodles.
+You also get rolls and fruit salad along with a yogurt.